 The sires are Jack, an 8-year-old white miniature donkey, and his full younger brother (by a year), Dom.
 They are virtually identical except that Dom has a curly forelock and Jack's is relatively straight.
 They are constantly playing with each other and are virtually inseparable together in their own paddock and stall.

-Our unique zonkey, Zany, can also be called other terms that are used to describe zebra/donkey hybrids -- zedonk, zebonkey, zebronkey, zebrinny, zebrula, zebrass, or zebradonk.
+Our unique minizonkeys, Zany and Zen, can also be called other terms that are used to describe zebra/donkey hybrids -- zedonk, zebonkey, zebronkey, zebrinny, zebrula, zebrass, or zebradonk.
 Inasmuch as miniature zonkeys are rare, there are no names yet developed for them.
-Therefore, we refer to him as a miniature zonkey.
+Therefore, we refer to them as a miniature zonkeys.

 What makes our miniature zonkeys so noteworthy are two factors: first, generally such hybrids are produced by a male zebra and female donkey.
 Secondly, there are almost no miniature zonkeys produced in the world.
 We know of one that was born in the past at a Mexican zoo.
 It is believed that other miniature zonkeys might have been born in China and Japan as well.
 Previously, it was believed that because of a discrepancy in the chromosomes between female zebras and miniature donkeys, it would not be possible for the zebra to conceive.